gospodarka-przestrzenna/pankus/docs/source/intervening_opportunities/build_uniform_rings.rst

 Effect
 ------
-- table ring is created and/or written, using tables distance and point, with specified in function parameter number of rings, which are separated by uniform distance
+- table ``ring`` is created and/or written, using tables ``distance`` and ``point``, with number of rings specified in function parameters.
+  Created rings are separated by uniform distance, determined from maximum distance in model and given number of rings.